nlebedenco/Carambolas/README.md

 The managed assemblies can be built in any platform with a compiler that supports C# 7.3 or higher.
 Tests and accessory applications require netcore 2.2.

+Native libraries, when available or required, are precompiled for release and manually added to the corresponding project for both output and packaging via nuget.
+Source code for each library is available under the *Native* folder for reference.

-Native libraries can be built using [CMake](https://cmake.org/download/) with GCC or Visual Studio.
+Native libraries can be built using [CMake](https://cmake.org/download/) with GCC on Linux/macOS or Visual Studio on Windows.
+Build scripts are located in the
+*Native* folder.

 **Supported OS versions:**
 - Windows 7 or higher
 - Linux (kernel 4.4 or higher)
 - macOS 10.12 or higher

-For any other platform, or in the absence of a required native library, fallback code exists that although in general may be less efficient must be fully functional and transparent.
+Carambolas.Net uses cnsock (Carambolas Native Socket) but will rely on a fallback implementation based on the System.Net.Sockets.Socket class for any platform other Windows, Linux and macOS, or if the library file cannot be found.
+Although this fallback in general is less efficient in terms of memory usage, GC pressure and performance, it must be fully functional and transparent.

+Carambolas.UI.Replxx requires replxx and does not offer a fallback implementation.
+Only Window, Linux and macOS are currently supported.

 All C# projects and build scripts are configured to store intermediate files and binaries under a *Build* folder located at the project root so builds can be easily inspected, verified and cleaned.

 The code uses DllImport to bind native libraries.
-DllImport may always use Windows library names and will automatically add other platforms' prefixes/suffixes as required.
-For instance, Carambolas.Net.Native.dll, the net native library's name on Windows, becomes libCarambolas.Net.Native.dll.so on Linux and libCarambolas.Net.Native.dll.dynlib on MacOS.
-Build scripts already create the libraries under the proper names.
+One of the main advantages is that a base name may be passed and the automatic load/import will adjust with any prefixes/suffixes required by the running platform.
+For instance, Carambolas native socket implementation (cnsock) is named cnsock.dll on Windows, libcnsock.so on Linux and libcnsock.dylib on macOS.
+There is no definitive strategy, however, in order to deal with library version sufixes that are common in unix systems therefore library filenames must be in a plain lib[name].so form or acompanied by a symlink in that form.

+Because windows cannot easily handle symlinks and most git clients for windows will produce weird placeholders and in order to simplify deployment because native libraries are supposed to be copied side-by-side with their corresponding wrappers anyway (as opposed to installed in the target system as separate entities) no
+library deployed is appended with a version number.

 **Dependencies:**